pixettonebboy/Kinect-3D-Tracker-in-Unity/README.md

 # Kinect Body Tracking for Unity

-A small Unity tool for **real-time body tracking using Microsoft Kinect**, which replicates the user's movements onto a **3D character model**.
+A small Unity tool for **real-time body tracking using Microsoft Kinect v1**, which replicates the user's movements onto a **3D character model**.
 It can be easily used for the Kinect game developing, any 3D model can be adapted.

 The project is built in **Unity 2023.2** and uses a **custom Kinect SDK integration** based on the official Microsoft Kinect SDK, adapted and modified to work smoothly inside Unity and to drive a humanoid 3D model.